oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

 </project>
 </copy>
 ```
 **Note:** The latest SDK can be found here [Oracle NoSQL Database SDK For Java](https://mvnrepository.com/artifact/com.oracle.nosql.sdk/nosqldriver).
-You can update the `pom.xml` file with this latest SDK version number.
+Please make sure to replace the placeholder for the version of the Oracle NoSQL Java SDK in the `pom.xml` file with the exact SDK version number.
 </if>

 <if type="Python">